 - Gambling problem is found to be severe and treatment is required

-Assessment resulting to “not severe” gambling problem can lead to the judge ordering attendance to classes featuring effects of gambling problem to family and marriage.
+Assessment resulting in “not severe” gambling problem can lead to the judge ordering attendance to classes featuring effects of gambling problems on family and marriage.

 Settling asset distribution

 Regarding asset distribution, the court judge will decide based on how the assessment on gambling will come out.
 Lawyers will always argue and try to prove that the gambling spouse intentionally and deliberately wasted their common funds.
 In this way, he or she will be liable for all the losses incurred.